ptvan/ptvan.github.io/_posts/2019-12-15-imbalanced-data.md

 4. Penalized models: impose costs on mistaken prediction, pushing your predictions away from the majority class

-5. Try a different approach like anomaly/change detection.
+5. Try a different approach.
+You can decompose the larger class into smaller classes, which can then be paired against the minority class using ensemble classifiers.
+Alternatively, you can treat the scenario like outlier detection and using [one-class classifiers](https://en.wikipedia.org/wiki/One-class_classification).

 ### Tools for handling imbalanced data